ibm-messaging/jmstestp/README.md

 The MQ V9.4 client can be obtained from: https://ibm.biz/mq94clients

-For the above downloads, filter the fixpack selection platform to Linux 64 bit, x86_64, and select the IBM-MQC-UbuntuLinuxX64 download.
+For the above downloads, filter the fixpack selection platform to Linux 64 bit, x86_64, and select the 9.4.x.0-IBM-MQC-LinuxX64 or IBM-MQC-UbuntuLinuxX64 for download, for creating a RHEL/UBI or Ubuntu image

 ### Pre-reqs for enabling TLS communication
 If you wish to enable TLS communication between the container and your QM you will need to: